Mosula7/Deployment/README.md

 DB_USER="airflow"
 DB_PASS="airflow"
 ```
-This configuration will need to be changed if you want to connect to a different database  \
+This configuration will need to be changed if you want to connect to a different database.
+In this example I'm using default users and passwords  \
 **IMPORTANT:** If you want to run the project directry on your machine without docker also copy .env file into the airflow/dags directory. \
 When the project is run in docker a volume is created on .env file in the dags directory.